designing-ml/designwith_ml/team.md

 ## Abhay Agarwal
 <img alt="Abhay Agarwal" src="/assets/img/team/abhay-square.jpg" data-width="300" data-height="300" />

 **Abhay** is an ML researcher who turned towards design after realizing that most ML products into the foreseeable future would not be well designed, given the difficulty of collaboration between disciplines.
 Prior to joining Stanford he worked on AI technologies as a Research Fellow at Microsoft Research.
 He holds two patents in computer-vision-based blind assistance, and has published his work to conferences such as CHI.
+You can contact Abhay at <a href="mailto:abhayka@stanford.edu">abhayka@stanford.edu</a>.

 ## Michelle Carney
 <img alt="Michelle Carney" src="/assets/img/team/michelle-square.jpg" data-width="300" data-height="300" />